By-laws of General Interest

 No person may be in a park between 11:00 P.M. and 7:00 A.M.
 It is also prohibited to travel by motorcycle, scooter, motorized all-terrain vehicle, motor vehicle, snowmobile or any other motorized off-road vehicle in a park, except in areas specifically designated for the use of such vehicles.

-For all construction, renovation or demolition work, construction of a parking area, installation of a fence, pool or sign, or work of any kind, it is strongly recommended that you check with the Land Use and Development Department before starting the work to see if a permit or certificate is required.
+For all construction, renovation or demolition work, construction of a parking area, installation of a fence, pool or sign, or work of any kind, it is strongly recommended that you check with the Land Use Department before starting the work to see if a permit or certificate is required.

 Outdoor use of pesticides is strictly prohibited in the territory of Vaudreuil-Dorion, with a few exceptions.
 Not all over-the-counter pesticides are completely safe for the environment and human health, and their use may be considered a by-law infraction.
 Contractors applying low-impact pesticides within the territory shall have a permit issued by the City.